PatriciaNekesa/DayRise/readme.md

 **scrape_all_sources**: A loop function that iterates over all data sources, scraping each one and adding data to the database if it’s accessible.

 ### Challenges and Solutions
-**Data Uniqueness**: Ensuring each URL has a unique ID.
+1. Data Uniqueness: Ensuring each URL has a unique ID.
 Solution: UUIDs provide robust unique identifiers.
-**Scrapability of Websites**: Not all websites allow scraping.
+2. Scrapability of Websites : Not all websites allow scraping.
 Solution: The script skips URLs that are inaccessible or return errors, with error handling and logging for review.

 ### Future Enhancements
-**Data Extraction Logic** : Update scraping logic to handle all data soruces access logic.
+1. Data Extraction Logic : Update scraping logic to handle all data soruces access logic.
-**Scraping Schedule**: Implement a scheduling mechanism to periodically scrape and update data.
+2. Scraping Schedule: Implement a scheduling mechanism to periodically scrape and update data.
-**Data Lake Integration**: In larger setups, integrate with a data lake for scalable storage and processing.
+3. Data Lake Integration : In larger setups, integrate with a data lake for scalable storage and processing.